In an effort to deliver localized training and build the skills of the APNIC community, the APNIC Academy has created the Community Trainer Program.

 - Mentoring their fellow Internet engineers in their local economy or subregion, and sharing their real-world experiences.

-APNIC’s Community Trainers are subject-matter experts who provide localized and customized training on operational issues facing their communities on a voluntary basis.
-They are ‘country champion’ engineers with significant Internet operational skills and experience who can tailor face-to-face training sessions to the audience – scaling it where necessary – validate existing or new content, and suggest, develop and deliver relevant content.
-Community Trainers also play a mentoring role among their fellow Internet engineers in their local economy or region, sharing their real-world experiences with fellow Internet engineers.
+Community Trainers are ‘economy champion’ engineers with significant Internet operational skills and experience who can tailor face-to-face training sessions to the audience – scaling it where necessary – validate existing or new content, and propose, develop and deliver relevant content.

 Apply now to become an APNIC Community Trainer.